 Beginning in the second quarter of 2020, the Company performed a review of its real estate needs and initiated restructuring actions related to a real estate repositioning program that remains ongoing.
-As a result of these actions, the Company incurred one-time charges of approximately \$1,128 during the three months ended March 31, 2021, primarily associated with store closure costs.
+As a result of these actions, the Company incurred one-time charges of approximately \$29,109 during the three and six months ended June 30, 2020.
+This one-time charge was primarily associated with the closure of our manufacturing facility in Kyle, Texas; the consolidation of several floors at our headquarters in Nashville, Tennessee; the closure and consolidation of many of our SmileShops, which is an on-going evaluation; and the impairment of right of use assets and leasehold improvements at the closed SmileShops.
+During the three and six months ended June 30, 2021, we incurred one-time charges of approximately \$536 and \$1,664, respectively, primarily associated with store closure costs.
 Given the uncertain operating environment and the shift to work-from-home, the Company made the strategic decision to align its rent costs with the current needs of the business, while also ensuring that the Company has sufficient capacity to support future growth.
 The Company continues to evaluate its properties to determine if it will further rationalize its footprint to better align with marketplace demand, including the direct and indirect effects of the COVID-19 pandemic.